ILLINOIS CAR ACCIDENT LAWS, STATUTES AND CODE

 When you are T-boned in an intersection or hit head-on by a drunk driver, you might experience intense pain, significant medical bills, and permanent disability.
 A motorist who fails to exercise reasonable care for the safety of others might be responsible for your injuries.
-At Stein & Shulman, LLC, our Illinois car accident law attorneys pursue the fullest recovery by investigating the liability of all potential parties.
+At Stein & Shulman, LLC, our Illinois car accident attorneys pursue the fullest recovery by investigating the liability of all potential parties.

 While the basis for liability against an at-fault driver will usually be based on negligence, some car accident claim laws are specific to Illinois.
 Because personal injury and wrongful death victims need to be aware of these laws to protect their rights and maximize their right to recovery, our law firm has provided an overview of some of these Illinois car accident claim laws.

 Even when the negligence of the other driver is established, the ability of an injury victim to obtain financial compensation usually depends on the existence of insurance coverage.
-The minimum liability coverage drivers must carry only amounts to $20,000 per injury victim and $40,000 per accident.
+The Illinois mandatory minimum liability coverage laws require drivers must carry only amounts to $20,000 per injury victim and $40,000 per accident.
 These limits will be woefully inadequate when an injury victim suffers serious injury, or multiple victims suffer an injury in a crash.
 The situation can be even worse if you are hit by an uninsured or underinsured driver.
 Many people end up in this unfortunate situation because about one in seven Illinois drivers is uninsured, and three in twenty drivers have insufficient coverage according to the Insurance Research Council.

 Given the risk that an uninsured or inadequately insured driver will not be able to fully compensate you for your losses, our Chicago car accident lawyers recognize the importance of exploring the liability and insurance coverage of all potential defendants.
-Some of the parties we might pursue a claim against include:

 - Other drivers